 (H) Property Tax.
 Includes real property and personal property taxes but not payroll taxes.

 (i) An assessed value will be calculated based on the capitalization rate published by the county taxing authority.
-If the county taxing authority does not publish a capitalization rate, a capitalization rate of 10 percent or a comparable assessed value may be used.
+If the county taxing authority does not publish a capitalization rate, a capitalization rate of 10% or a comparable assessed value may be used.

 (ii) Other assessed values or property tax estimates may be used based on development specific factors as determined by the Underwriter.

-(iii) If the Applicant proposes a property tax exemption or PILOT agreement the Applicant must provide documentation in accordance with §10.402(d) of this title.
+(iii) If the Applicant proposes a property tax exemption or Payment in Lieu of Taxes (PILOT) agreement the Applicant must provide documentation in accordance with §10.402(d) of this title (relating to Documentation Submission Requirements at Commitment of Funds).
 At the underwriter’s discretion, such documentation may be required prior to Commitment if deemed necessary.

 (I) Replacement Reserves.
 Periodic deposits to a reserve account to pay for the future replacement or major repair of building systems and components (generally items considered capitalized costs).
 The Underwriter will use a minimum reserve of $250 per Unit for New Construction and Reconstruction Developments and $300 per Unit for all other Developments.
-The Underwriter may require an amount above $300 for the Development based on information provided in the Property Condition Assessment(PCA”) or, for existing USDA developments, an amount approved by USDA.
-The Applicant's assumption for reserves may be adjusted by the Underwriter if the amount provided by the Applicant is insufficient to fund capital needs as documented by the PCA during the first fifteen (15) years of the long term pro forma.
+The Underwriter may require an amount above $300 for the Development based on information provided in the Scope of Work and Cost Review (SWCR) or, for existing USDA developments, an amount approved by USDA.
+The Applicant's assumption for reserves may be adjusted by the Underwriter if the amount provided by the Applicant is insufficient to fund capital needs as documented by the SWCR during the first fifteen (15) years of the long term pro forma.
 Higher reserves may be used if documented by a primary lender or syndicator.

 (J) Other Operating Expenses.
 The Underwriter will include other reasonable, customary and documented property-level operating expenses such as audit fees, security expense, telecommunication expenses (tenant reimbursements must be reflected in EGI) and TDHCA’s compliance fees.
 This category does not include depreciation, interest expense, lender or syndicator's asset management fees, or other ongoing partnership fees.

 (K) Resident Services.
-Tenant services are not included as an operating expense or included in the DCR calculation unless:
+Resident services are not included as an operating expense or included in the DCR calculation unless:

-(i) There is a documented financial obligation on behalf of the Owner with a unit of state or local government to provide tenant supportive services at a specified dollar amount.
+(i) There is a documented financial obligation on behalf of the Owner with a unit of state or local government to provide resident supportive services at a specified dollar amount.
 The financial obligation must be identified by the permanent lender in their term sheet and the dollar amount of the financial obligation must be included in the DCR calculation on the permanent lender’s 15-year pro forma at Application.
 At cost certification and as a minimum, the estimated expenses underwritten at Application will be included in the DCR calculation regardless if actually incurred; or,

-(ii) The Applicant demonstrates a history of providing comparable supportive services and expenses at existing Affiliated properties within the local area.
+(ii) The Applicant demonstrates a history of providing comparable supportive services and expenses at existing affiliated properties within the local area.
 Except for Supportive Housing Developments, the estimated expense of supportive services must be identified by the permanent lender in their term sheet and included in the DCR calculation on the 15-year pro forma.
 At cost certification and as a minimum, the estimated expenses underwritten at Application will be included in the DCR calculation regardless if actually incurred;

-(iii) On-site staffing or pro ration of staffing for coordination of services only, not provision of services, can be included as a supportive services expense without permanent lender documentation.
+(iii) On-site staffing or pro ration of staffing for coordination of services only, and not the provision of services, can be included as a supportive services expense without permanent lender documentation.